darkeclipz/graphs/README.md

 #### DepthFirstOrder

 The `DepthFirstOrder` object will generate various orders of the digraph.
-Thse methods are useful in advanced graph-processing algorithms.
+These methods are useful in advanced graph-processing algorithms.
 The constructor requires a `Digraph` object.

 The `DepthFirstOrder` object contains the following methods: